Transcatheter aortic valve replacement

 You will spend the first night in an intensive care unit (ICU).
 Nurses will monitor you closely.
 Usually within 24 hours, you will be moved to a regular room or a transitional care unit in the hospital.

-Your provider will show you how to care for yourself at home.
+Your cardiologist will show you how to care for yourself at home.
 You will learn how to bathe yourself and care for the surgical wound.
 You will also be given instructions for diet and exercise.
 Be sure to take any medicines as prescribed.
 You may need to take blood thinners for the rest of your life.

 Your cardiologist will have you come in for a follow-up appointment to check that the new valve is working well.